 Confinement – Many dogs can learn to be content in a crate that has become a pleasant spot.
 Crating an anxious dog can prevent mishaps and calm him.

 As long as the dog doesn’t use the bathroom in the crate, it can be as large as you want.Start slowly.
 Introduce crating with treats — feed him in the crate and then crate for short periods when you are home.
-If you only crate when you leave, that can create more stress, especially for a dog with separation anxiety.
+If you only crate when you leave, that can create more stress, especially for dogs with separation anxiety.